Synthesizing Strong-Coupling Kohn-Luttinger Superconductivity in 2D Van der Waals materials

-\textit{Realization of strong-coupling KL pairing-} As demonstrated above, enhanced KL pairing can be achieved in a trilayer structure of 2D electrons when interlayer repulsion $U$ is comparable to the bandwidth $W$.
-In 2D van der Waals layered materials, the interlayer interaction can reach $U \lesssim 0.5 eV$ (see Appendix and Ref.~\cite{interlayU}).
-To satisfy the strong-coupling condition $U \gtrsim W$, a narrow electronic bandwidth is therefore needed, $W \lesssim 0.5eV$.
+\textit{Realization of strong-coupling KL pairing-} As demonstrated above, enhanced KL pairing can be achieved in a trilayer structure of 2D electrons when $U \sim W$.
+In 2D van der Waals layered materials, the interlayer repulsion can reach $U \lesssim 0.5 eV$ (see End Matter and Ref.~\cite{interlayU}).
+To satisfy the strong-coupling condition, a narrow electronic bandwidth, $W \lesssim 0.5eV$, is therefore needed.
 Through density functional theory (DFT) and constrained random-phase approximation (cRPA) calculations, we have identified several atomically thin two-dimensional half-metals that can effectively realize the trilayer spinless Hubbard model fulfilling $W \lesssim U$.
-Examples include iron-doped phosphorene ($\mathrm{FeP_{35}}$), with{ $W\sim 0.37 eV$ and $U \sim 0.15 eV$ }, and sodium-adsorbed transition-metal trihalides such as $\mathrm{NaCr2Cl_{6}}$, where $W \sim 0.087eV$ and $U \sim 0.3 eV$ (see Fig.~\ref{fig:matt} and Appendix).
-Finally, recent advances in engineering artificial two-dimensional electron lattices in semiconductor heterostructures have achieved bandwidths of only a few meV~\cite{wang2025artificial}, offering another promising platform for realizing strong KL superconductivity.
+Examples include sodium-adsorbed transition-metal trihalides such as $\mathrm{NaCr_2{C}l_{6}}$, where $W \sim 0.087eV$ and $U \sim 0.3 eV$ (see Fig.~\ref{fig:matt} and End Matter), and an iron-doped phosphorene, $\mathrm{FeP_{35}}$~\cite{liu2015black} (see End Matter).
+We note that the transition metal dichalcogenide(TMD)-based moir\'e superlattices~\cite{zhai2025twistronics} exhibit bandwidths below $10 \mathrm{meV}$ (inter-site hopping strength $t \sim 1 \mathrm{meV}$)~\cite{wufc2018}, which is smaller than the inter-layer repulsion~\cite{xie2022strong}.
+Hence these systems may also be suitable for implementing our proposal.
+Finally, recent advances in engineering artificial 2D electron lattices within semiconductor heterostructures have yielded bandwidths of only a few meV~\cite{wang2025artificial}, offering another promising platform for realizing strong KL superconductivity.